Arab–Khazar wars: Marwan's invasion of Khazaria and end of the war

 The subsequent course of the campaign is only chronicled by Ibn A'tham and other sources drawing from his work.
 (Note: Artamonov notes that most Arabic sources about the campaign are vague, with little detail, and that Armenian historians only mention Arab attacks on the lands of the North Caucasus Huns and the capture of Barachan (Balanjar).)
 According to this account, Marwan ignored al-Bayda and pursued the khagan north along the west bank of the Volga; the Khazar army, under the tarkhan (a high-ranking dignitary in Turkic states), shadowed the Arab advance from the east bank.
 The Arabs attacked the Burtas, whose territory extended to that of the Volga Bulgars and who were Khazar subjects, (Note: According to medieval Arab geographers, the land of the Burtas was 15–20 days' journey north of al-Bayda, putting it in present-day Mordovia.) taking 20,000 families (40,000 people in other accounts) captive.
 The Khazars avoided battle, and Marwan sent a detachment of 40,000 troops across the Volga under al-Kawthar ibn al-Aswad al-Anbari.
-The Khazars were surprised in a swamp; ten thousand Khazars were killed in the ensuing battle (including the tarkhan), and 7,000 were captured.
+The Khazars were surprised in a swamp; 10,000 Khazars were killed in the ensuing battle (including the tarkhan), and 7,000 were captured.

-This appears to have been the only fighting of the campaign between the Arabs and Khazars, and the Khazar khagan soon requested peace.
+This appears to be the only fighting of the campaign between the Arabs and Khazars, and the Khazar khagan soon requested peace.
 Marwan reportedly offered "Islam or the sword", and the khagan agreed to convert to Islam.
 Two faqihs (experts in Islamic law) were sent to instruct him on the details of religious observance; the prohibition of wine, pork, and unclean meat is especially noted.
-Marwan also brought a large number of Slav and Khazar captives south, whom he resettled in the eastern Caucasus; al-Baladhuri reports that about 20,000 Slavs were settled at Kakheti, and the Khazars were resettled at al-Lakz, where they embraced Islam.
+Marwan also brought a large number of Slav and Khazar captives south, whom he resettled in the eastern Caucasus; al-Baladhuri says about 20,000 Slavs were settled at Kakheti, and the Khazars were resettled at al-Lakz, where they embraced Islam.
 The Slavs soon killed their appointed governor and fled north, and Marwan pursued and killed them.